BE SPIRITUALLY MINDED

 4 “And where I go you know, and the way you know.”(NKJV).

 Beloved, when you are heavenly minded, you will not lose your peace even in the face of death, for you know that to die is gain and to be absent from the body is to be present with your Lord (Phil.
 1:21, 2 Cor.
 5:8).

-The early apostles did not lose their peace and joy in spite of their severe tribulation and persecution because their minds were fixed on the glory and rewards awaiting them in heaven.
+The early apostles did not lose their peace and joy in spite of their severe tribulation and persecution because their minds were fixed or set on the glory and rewards awaiting them in heaven.

 16 Therefore we do not lose heart.
 Even though our outward man is perishing, yet the inward man is being renewed day by day.